eliezermoraesss/eliezermoraesss/README.md

 - ⚡ After I developed and implemented an [Inventory Control System with Arduino and ESP32](https://www.youtube.com/watch?v=cUS2qG1Hij0) programmed in the C++ language, when I was a maintenance electrician, I couldn't I stopped programming, since then I have been delving deeper into this wonderful world of technology!
 By the way, I was recognized for this project, I was hired by the company, as this project reduced wasted maintenance time, as there was no longer a lack of spare parts for maintainers.
 My dream is to be a transformative agent helping lives through technology.
 I am gaining experience developing personal projects and looking to contribute to open-source projects.
-- 🎺 Hobbies: Traveling, walking, walking the doggo, playing the horn and trumpet, reading, electronic projects (embedded systems such as Arduino and ESP32) and playing video games.
+- 🎺 Hobbies: Traveling, walking, running, walking the doggo, playing trumpet, reading, electronic projects (embedded systems such as Arduino and ESP32) and playing video games.
 - Always seeking knowledge. ✨

 ---